Ram Charan: 2014–2015: Continued career

-2016–2018: Rangasthalam and commercial success
+2016–2018: Commercial success and established actor

 He next appeared in 2016 the action thriller film Dhruva (2016), where he played as an IPS officer.
 The film follows the story of Dhruva, an IPS officer who wants to arrest Siddharth Abhimanyu (played by Arvind Swami), a wealthy scientist, who uses secret medical and illegal practices for profit.
 A remake of the Tamil film Thani Oruvan (2015), the film opened to positive reviews and emerged as a commercial success at the box office, collecting over ₹85 crore in 21 days.
 Krishna Vamsi of The Indian Express wrote that "From his physique to his fights, he makes you hark back to Magadheera."
 The Times of India's Srividya Palaparthi added "Ram Charan looks his fittest best.
 As an actor, Ram Charan impresses in all the scenes that required high emotion.
 And as for the scenes where he had to be elevated as the hero, they will not disappoint his fans."
 He performed his own stunts in the film.
 He received his fourth nomination for the Filmfare Award for Best Actor – Telugu for his performance in the film.
 Charan made a cameo appearance in "Ammadu Let's Do Kummudu" song from the film Khaidi No. 150 (2017), alongside his father Chiranjeevi, Devi Sri Prasad, and Kajal Aggarwal.
 The film marked the comeback of his father into the mainstream cinema after Shankar Dada Zindabad (2007).